Ultra-marathon, have you thought about running an ultra-marathon?

 Average pace 7 minutes and 7 seconds per kilometer or 11 minutes and 27 seconds per mile.

 Awesome!
 I met all the goals I set for myself.

 I ran my first ultra at 2 minutes slower pace than the marathon 6 weeks earlier.
 That marathon was an easy run for me.
 The first ultra was also relatively easy.

 The feeling after the finish was about the same as finishing a marathon.
-My condition was good enough that after resting a bit, I thought that I could run some more.
+My condition was good enough that after resting a bit, I thought I could run more.